Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 Every GPU driver provides us with Queues bound to its hardware, which can take Commands from our application and process it parallelly.
-Thus, we use queues to parallelly process graphics commands.
+Thus, we use queues to process graphics commands parallelly.

 **What are Queues Families anyways??**
 Queue Families are a collection of support details for a GPU.
 It points out what kind of work our GPU hardware can handle, like handling CPU compute operations,
-I/O transfer operations, GPU graphics/render operations, etc.
+I/O transfer operations, GPU graphics/render operations, and more.
-If all of them are supported by our GPU, then we need to choose between various queue families to decide on what particular operations we want to do via our Logical Device anytime.
+If our GPU supports all of them, then we need to choose between various queue families to decide on what particular operations we want to do via our Logical Device anytime.

 Cool!
 Let's now discuss our above Code example.

-Getting a `supported_family` was crucial because that helped us to get a specific Logical Device (`gpu.device`) and Queue groups (`gpu.queue_groups`).
-Supported Family defines, what kind of operation we want to perform using the device and queues.
+Getting a `supported_family` was crucial because it helped us get a specific Logical Device (`gpu.device`) and Queue groups (`gpu.queue_groups`).
+Supported Family defines what kind of operation we want to perform using the device and queues.

-Queue Groups will be later on used to get `queues` that will keep hold of our commands from a _Command Buffer_.
+Queue Groups are used to get `queues` that keep hold of our commands from a _Command Buffer_.

 > **Note:** Opening a Physical Device instance to get a Logical Device instance
 > is `unsafe`.
 Thus that code-block was wrapped inside `unsafe {}` block.
 >
-> To get details on `unsafe` usage, read [Rust Nomicon](https://doc.rust-lang.org/nomicon/meet-safe-and-unsafe.html)
+> To get details on `unsafe` usage, read [Rust Nomicon](https://doc.rust-lang.org/nomicon/meet-safe-and-unsafe.html).

 ### How do they look internally:

-Logical Device representation is quite complex, so I won't describe it here.
+Logical Device representation is quite complex; thus, I won't describe it here.
 Better to read [Device Docs](https://docs.rs/gfx-hal/0.5.0/gfx_hal/device/trait.Device.html), and understand how to use its APIs.